Tuition & Financial Assistance

 - IPOP (Institute for Pharmaceutical Outcomes and Policy)

 - UK College of Arts and Sciences Administration

 - UK International Center (UKIC)

 - Robinson Scholars Program

-Fellowships are available on a competitive basis to raise this amount to about $22,000.
-Students interested in competitive fellowships are encouraged to contact the Director of Graduate Students as early as possible.
-A small number of senior graduate students who excel in teaching are selected by the faculty to receive an additional generous supplement.
+Fellowships are available on a competitive basis.
+Students interested in competitive fellowships are encouraged to contact the Director of Graduate Studies as early as possible.

 We have some exciting news for students interested in our online programs!
-As we kick off our new online Master of Public Financial Management Program in the Fall 2017, we are offering scholarships in the amount of $500 for the online Graduate Certificate Program and $750 for the online Master of Public Financial Management for all students who have applied and been admitted to the programs by June 1, 2017.
+We are offering scholarships in the amount of $500 for the online Graduate Certificate Program and $750 for the online Master of Public Financial Management for all students who have applied and been admitted to the programs by June 1, 2018.